Lost-Outpost/Telsera/GAMEPLAY.md

 ## Gear and Items

-Eldryn uses [Vestige - An Artifact Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/85301) to overhaul artifacts.
+Eldryn uses [Artificer - An Artifact Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/99619) to overhaul artifacts.
 In addition to this, there are mods and patches that balance Creation Club items, and [Thamaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) takes care of balancing vanilla enchanted items and gear.

 ### New Gear

 - [Dawnguard Arsenal](https://www.nexusmods.com/skyrimspecialedition/mods/25094) - Completes the Dawnguard weapon collection and distributes the armor weapons to the members as well.

+- [Beyond Skyrim Morrowind - Bonemold Weapon Pack](https://www.nexusmods.com/skyrimspecialedition/mods/66906) - Adds the bonemold weapon set from Beyond Skyrim: Morrowind for use in the base game.
+Happy anniversary, Morrowind!

 - [Common Clothes and Armors](https://www.nexusmods.com/skyrimspecialedition/mods/21305) - Adds over 130 new clothes and armor to the common people of Skyrim.